Tony-Stark-21/credchain-repo/README.md

 ## My Contribution

-I developed the AI CV generation component of this project.
+I contributed to the AI CV generation feature of this project.

-My responsibilities included:
+My work included:

-- Designing the AI CV generation workflow
+- Helping implement the AI-powered CV generation feature.
-- Prompt engineering
-- Formatting generated resumes
-- Improving readability of generated output
+- Working on prompt design and testing.
-- Integrating the AI response into the application
+- Assisting with integrating the feature into the project.
+- Learning how AI can be used in real-world software.
 ---

 ## Technologies Used